 New rules mean victims must prove domestic abuse

-Under the new rules, it is up to the victims to prove that they have been subject to severe domestic violence in order to obtain access to legal aid.
+Under the new rules, it is up to the victims to prove that they have been subject to severe Domestic Abuse in order to obtain access to legal aid.
 This evidence may be authorities already aware of the victim being at risk of murder, or serious physical violence, the evidence of a medical professional, or involvement of social services.
 However, this can be impossible for victims whose lives have been controlled by the abuser.

 Victims may also be in a position where they are unable to return to their homes in order to access financial assets, but not eligible for legal aid because they share the assets in the home, or have a joint bank account.